oss-inc/mowa-wifi-sensing-labelling/README.md

 ```
 selected_mac = 'Enter your AP MAC Address'
 ```
-* If you want to filter the AP Mac address for CSI data extraction, you can modify the 21st line in `csi_send_server.py`.
+* If you want to filter the AP MAC address for CSI data extraction, you can modify the 21st line in `csi_send_server.py`.

 2. Managing Flask and Database
 ```json